List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

-First Introduced in the Epic of Remnant Chapter, Sherlock Holmes is a Ruler-Class servant that serves as one of the staff members in the Chaldea Security Organization.
+First Introduced in the Epic of Remnant Chapter, Sherlock Holmes is a Ruler-Class servant that serves as administrative advisor in the Chaldea Security Organization.
 Originally a Caster, his class was the result of him changing his Saint Graph to become a different class.
 Like his original counterpart, he is very calm, knowledgeable and cunning.
 Also, he is very contemplative, but at the same time, active, Bold, but at the same time, precise to his deductions.
 He often butted heads with James Moriarty in some scenarios, especially events.
 During the attack on Chaldea in Cosmos in the Lostbelt, he is one of the few surviving members of the organization.
 It was until in Traum that he's revealed to be a double agent, as he is the first apostle of the Foreign God.
 His own memories was sealed away on purpose and was sent to Earth to monitor Chaldea during the crisis against Goetia.
 Holmes realizes that he had been ignoring the questions about his summoning and who his Master truly was, averting his eyes so that he could continue to be with his friends at Chaldea.
 Learning the truth, he dies in a duel with Moriarty at Reichenbach Falls, allowing Moriarty to kill him so that he will not become Chaldea's enemy.
 As he falls off the cliff with a smile he bears his friends at Chaldea farewell, knowing that they will be the ones to win in the end.
+In the final chapter, he returned after Ritsuka cheated the summoning system inside Chaldeas, summoning him using his Command Spell in front of Maris Chaldeas and exposing her flaws in her system and objectives.